fcboucher/BBM/README.md

 These functions only depend on the {ape} package in R and likelihoods are compatible with those of other models fitted by the 'fitContinuous' function in package {geiger}.

-Functions were written by Florian C. Boucher and Vincent Démery.
+Functions were written by Florian Boucher and Vincent Démery.